 The change of telegram data or security key is typically ensured by means of monotonously incrementing counters.
-The value of such counter is then used to either modify the telegram payload or the security key.
+The value of such counter is then used to either modify the telegram payload or derive a dynamic key from the device security key.
 EnOcean systems use the latter approach.

-Figure 23 - Dynamic security key modification
+Figure 24 - Dynamic security key modification